 Screenings and clips come from little-known classical Hollywood film, animated film, experimental film, artist’s cinema, and documentary film.

-This course meets for three hours on a Friday morning, with a one-hour lecture, a screening and group discussion, as well as a 1-hour seminar later on in the afternoon.
+This module meets for three hours on a Friday morning, with a one-hour lecture, a screening and group discussion, as well as a 1-hour seminar later on in the afternoon.
 The texts are difficult and require multiple readings.
 Seminars require 3 written responses to the readings over the ten week period, full attendance and participation, and one oral presentation.
 A 5,000-6,000 word essay is the final assessment.

 |n/a||Embodiment and Experience||30 CATs and 15 CATs|

 Within the humanities, sciences and outside the academy we are witnessing a ‘turn to the body’.
 That is, from practices such as neuromarketing, through to the amplification of the senses, attention and perception within simulated realities, contagious forms of communication which spread virally and the modulation of emotion and the creation of mediated intimacy on reality TV, the body and its capacity for mediation is central to understanding communication.
-This course will take a field of study known as body-studies in order to examine the place of the body and embodiment within sense-making.
+This module will take a field of study known as body-studies in order to examine the place of the body and embodiment within sense-making.

 These concepts will be put to work in the context of a number of case-studies which have been the subject of both science and humanities debate; media representations and eating disorders; body image; non-verbal communication; the emotions; film and the senses; narrative and identity; images and the non-visual; biomediation, voices and haunting; viral media ecologies such as the internet and facebook, practices of neuromarketing, and the connection between the emergence of media technologies, such as film and TV with psychic research into telepathy and mediumship in the nineteenth century.

 |MC71001A||Issues in Media and Culture||30 CATs|